vinhch/teamcrop-microservice-build/README.md

 ...
 ```

+## Build task
+All tasks are documented & marked in `job.sh`, you can remove or add more task as you want based on your build flow.

 ## Repository source code
 In pre-processing, the source code of repo must be clone to `dockerbuild` directory to prepare for add to docker image in `docker build` task.